Skip to content

 • Ellison Bay: The Clearing Folk School, towering limestone bluffs along the shoreline, the overlook at Ellison Bluff County Park, Newport State Park, and an old-fashioned candy store.

-• Gills Rock: A quaint and quirky lakeside fishing village serving as a jumping-off point for island adventures.
+• Gills Rock: A quaint, quirky lakeside fishing village serves as a jumping-off point for island adventures.
 Featuring Jens Jensen’s famously windy road, a maritime museum, views of bluffs and jagged shoreline, sunsets, shipwreck diving, lake-inspired food, and views of Death’s Door.

 The Bay Side (West/Green Bay)